Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Add ability to select coupons at checkout
 - [ ] Change DB to allow for multiple coupons on a product
 - [ ] Change DB to allow for multiple discounts on a profile
+- [ ] Go back to exact shop settings and scroll to exact product on product page
+- [ ] Add a close button to product page

 # To-Do for minimal viable product
 - [x] Load products from DB